5donuts/AWS-Simple-Static-Site/README.md

 **`cf_default_root_object`**

 Description: `The default root object for CloudFront to use`

 Type: `string`

 Default: `index.html`

 This is the object in the S3 bucket that CloudFront will serve when a visitor accesses the root (`/`) of the site.
-If you are using a Static Site Generator, it is very likely to be `index.html`.
+If you are using a static site generator, it is very likely to be `index.html`.

 **`cf_custom_error_responses`**

 Description: `Custom error response configurations for the CloudFront Distribution`

 Default: `[]`

 Type:
 ```tf
 list(object({